dsuyu1/workflows-and-agents-with-langgraph/Part 2: Extending Workflows/readme.md

 What I did in [Part 1: Workflows](https://github.com/dsuyu1/workflows-and-agents-with-langgraph/tree/4eb2609300a4e35fadb7fbd68ddaf39a92b254dc/Part%201%3A%20Workflows) was an example of **prompt chaining**.
 According to [the LangChain documentation](https://docs.langchain.com/oss/python/langgraph/workflows-agents):

 > Prompt chaining is when each LLM call processes the output of the previous call.
 It’s often used for performing well-defined tasks that can be broken down into smaller, verifiable steps.

+That's what we did with the nodes and edges.
+We had a series of "well-defined tasks" that chained into each other.